Understanding Audience and Empathic Design

 • Macro animations

-• Page transitions / snappy load times
+• Page transitions / quick load times

 • ...and more